mabesi/solidity-multitoken-erc1155/README.md

         require(_id < 3, "This token does not exists");

         // Replace the "ipfs://hashaddresstoyoururi/" for your own URI Address
-        // If you don't use the ID and the .json sufix, change them too before deploy your contract return string.concat("ipfs://hashaddresstoyoururi/", Strings.toString(_id),".json");
+        // If you don't use the ID and the .json sufix like these,
+        // change them too before deploy your contract return string.concat("ipfs://hashaddresstoyoururi/", Strings.toString(_id),".json");
     }
 ```